basvdberg/IncrementalJoin/inc_join/README.md

 # Implementation

 Our implementation builds a sql query that makes use of the **sliding join window** and **output window** and combines 4 join scenario's:
+df_output: the output dataset.
+delta_arrival_time: df_B.RecordDT - df_A.RecordDT

+Some considerations:
+- df_output.RecordDT is always contained in the output window.

 ## Join scenarios